Despite extensive warnings from HMRC and the legitimate umbrella industry, contractor loan schemes are once again being heavily touted. Beware!

 If you are using a contractor loan scheme and you don’t show the correct scheme reference number on your tax return, you will be charged additional penalties.

-We haven’t mentioned the names of any contractor loan scheme promoters here but we would be interested of any who are targeting Liquid Friday contractors.
+We haven’t mentioned the names of any contractor loan scheme promoters here but we would be interested to hear of any who are targeting Liquid Friday contractors.
 If you receive unsolicited post or spam which looks like it could be from a scheme promoter, let us know.

 Likewise if you have been involved with a contractor loan scheme and you have concerns or problems as a result, we might be able to help.